weoil/lynx-stack/website/docs/en/guide/cli.md

 ## Using Node.js TypeScript support

+If the version of Node.js you are using supports TypeScript:

+1. Node.js >= v23.6
+1. Node.js >= v22.6 with [--experimental-strip-types](https://nodejs.org/api/cli.html#--experimental-strip-types)
+1. Node.js >= v22.7 with [--experimental-transform-types](https://nodejs.org/api/cli.html#--experimental-transform-types)

-If the version of Node.js you are using supports the [--experimental-transform-types](https://nodejs.org/api/cli.html#--experimental-transform-types)(v22.7.0) or [--experimental-strip-types](https://nodejs.org/api/cli.html#--experimental-strip-types)(v22.6.0) flag, you can use the built-in TS transformation of Node.js.
+you can use the built-in TS transformation of Node.js.

 ```json title="package.json"
 {
   "build": "NODE_OPTIONS=--experimental-transform-types rspeedy build"
 }
 ```

+See [Node.js - TypeScript](https://nodejs.org/api/typescript.html) for more details.

 ## rspeedy -h